cloud-hypervisor/cloud-hypervisor/docs/arm64.md

 ./scripts/dev_cli.sh build-container
 ```

-To build Cloud-hypervisor in the container:
+To build Cloud-hypervisor in the container: (The default option for Virtio transport is MMIO.)

 ```bash
 ./scripts/dev_cli.sh build